ggeorg02/bait580_2024/_sources/README.md

 # BAIT 580A - Topics in Information Technology Management

-These are lecture notes for the course BAIT 580A offered in Winter 2022 at the University of British Columbia, Vancouver, Canada.
+These are lecture notes for the course BAIT 580A offered in Winter 2024W2 at the University of British Columbia, Vancouver, Canada.
 This course will be cloud-based and done in Amazon web services (AWS).
-Enrolled students should visit the UBC piazza board [course website](https://canvas.ubc.ca/courses/89141) for the latest announcements and discussions.
+Enrolled students should visit the UBC piazza board for the latest announcements and discussions.

 ## Learning objectives